A topic from the subject of Contributions of Famous Chemists in Chemistry.

 Types of Experiments

 Lavoisier conducted several experiments to demonstrate the Law of Conservation of Mass.
 One of the most famous involved the burning of mercury in a sealed container.
-He showed that the initial mass of the mercury and container combined with the mass of oxygen that was consumed was equal to the final mass of the container and its contents after combustion.
+He showed that the initial mass of the mercury and the container, combined with the mass of oxygen consumed, was equal to the final mass of the container and its contents after combustion.

 Data Analysis

 To analyze the data from his experiments, Lavoisier carefully recorded the mass of the reactants and products.
-He then compared the initial mass to the final mass to determine the amount of matter that was gained or lost during the reaction.
+He then compared the initial mass to the final mass to determine whether any matter was gained or lost during the reaction.
+He found, within the limits of his measurement accuracy, that no mass was lost or gained.

 Applications